Decoding FBI Crime Data

 The population value is the population who reside in that jurisdiction and does not count people who are in the area but do not live there, such as tourists or people who commute there for work.
 This means that using the population value to determine a rate can be misleading as some places have much higher numbers of non-residents in the area (e.g. Las Vegas, Washington D.C.) than others.

 In general, more agencies report their data every year and once an agency begins reporting data they tend to keep reporting.
-The SRS datasets are a collection of separate, though related, datasets and an agency can report to as many of these datasets as they want - an agency that reports to one dataset does not mean that they report to other datasets.
-Figure 1.6 shows the number of agencies that submitted at least one month of data to the Offenses Known and Clearances by Arrest data in the given year.
+The SRS data sets are a collection of separate, though related, data sets and an agency can report to as many of these data sets as they want - an agency that reports to one data set does not mean that they report to other data sets.
+Figure 1.4 shows the number of agencies that submitted at least one month of data to the Offenses Known and Clearances by Arrest data in the given year.
 For the first decade of available data under 8,000 agencies reported data and this grew to over 13,500 by the late 1970s before plateauing for about a decade.
 The number of agencies that reported their data actually declined in the 1990s, driven primarily by many Florida agencies temporarily dropping out, before growing steadily to nearly 17,000 agencies in 2010; from here it kept increasing but slower than before.

 There are approximately 18,000 police agencies in the United States so recent data has reports from nearly all agencies, while older data has far fewer agencies reporting.
 When trying to estimate to larger geographies, such as state or national-level, later years will be more accurate as you are missing less data.
 For earlier data, however, you are dealing with a smaller share of agencies meaning that you have a large amount of missing data and a less representative sample.